 The guidelines for the Hunt Award include: (1) the nominee must be a member of ECA at the time of nomination; (2) the nominee's published work (e.g., an article, book, position paper or monograph) must be dated in the previous calendar year; (3) nominations must be for scholarly (including creative) work.

-All nominations and materials should be sent by February 15, 2018 to ECA Past President Jason Wrench at email@example.com
+All nominations and materials should be sent by February 15, 2019 to ECA Past President Ben Bates at email@example.com.

 The Applied Urban Communication Research Grant is funded annually by the Urban Communication Foundation and given to foster and promote significant inter-disciplinary communication research contributions that extend the boundaries of "applied research" by investigating real-life communication phenomena affecting urban communities.
 The prize is to be awarded to fund the development of original research that meaningfully centralizes the concerns of everyday citizens and their struggle to define, identify with, and/or construct "spaces" for discourse and/or engagement within cities.

 The recipient of the prize will receive a $2,500 grant-in-aid to be awarded to fund communication research related to urban communication.
 Nominees must be members of ECA.
 Nominees will be evaluated based on the potential impact of their work as well as the quality and rigor of their contribution.
 The award will be presented at the annual meeting of the Eastern Communication Association.